py-nonlinopt/ipyopt/README.md

   to see if it is marked with U. It should.
 This means that `libipopt.so.0` is not aware of `libcoinhsl.so.0`.
 You can fix this by adding `-lcoinhsl` to the `CFLAGS` variable (see section install).
-It seems to me that this happens in the recent versions of ipopt.
-Eventually IPyOpt will have a better building mechanism, and I will fix this soon.
+It seems to me that this happens in the recent versions of `ipopt`.
+Eventually `IPyOpt` will have a better building mechanism, and I will fix this soon.

 * Error: